Causes of Light Losses in Fiber Optics

 Scattering by Small Obstructions

 In this type when the index variations are molecular in size, then power loss is due to Rayleigh scattering.
-These small obstructions, which are inherent in manufacturing process and cannot be eliminated because it behaves like point sources, scattering light in all directions.
-The Rayleigh scattering loss greatly depends on wave lengths.
-It varies as 1 / λ4, means that due to longer wave lengths the power loss is lower.
-The affects of Rayleigh scattering losses are shown in figure 1 above.
+These small obstructions, which are inherent in the manufacturing process and cannot be eliminated because it behaves like point sources, scattering light in all directions.
+The Rayleigh scattering loss greatly depends on wavelengths.
+It varies as 1 / λ4, which means that due to longer wavelengths, the power loss is lower.
+The effects of Rayleigh scattering losses are shown in Figure 1 above.

 Scattering by Large Obstructions

-By large obstructions, macrobands or by fiber deformation the light can be scattered.
-But this type of loss is minimized by well improved manufacturing techniques.
+By large obstructions, macrobands, or fiber deformation the light can be scattered.
+But this type of loss is minimized by well-improved manufacturing techniques.

 Waveguide & Microbend Losses

 The waveguide or optical waveguide is the name of optical fiber.
-The structure variations in the fiber or fiber deformation couse the radiation of light away from fiber and so power is lost.
+The structure variations in the fiber or fiber deformation cause the radiation of light away from the fiber and so power is lost.

-A change in diameter of fiber also causes the radiation loss shown as:
+A change in the diameter of fiber also causes the radiation loss shown as:

-Here in figure the angle α1 is smaller than the critical angle so that is why that ray leaves the fiber.
-In the absence of the deformation the ray would be confined to the fiber as shown by the dashed line (blue color).
+Here in the figure, the angle α1 is smaller than the critical angle so that is why that ray leaves the fiber.
+In the absence of the deformation, the ray would be confined to the fiber as shown by the dashed line (blue color).

-The micro bend is the very minute disturbances in core sized.
-It also causes radiation of light, shown by figure as:
+The micro bend is the very minute disturbance in core size.
+It also causes radiation of light, as shown in the figure:

 So losses caused by imperfection and deformation of fiber structure are called bend losses.

 Thus any variations in refractive index along the fiber will cause a similar energy loss.
-However in most of the cases the loss results from scattering of light.
+However in most cases the loss results from the scattering of light.